ckormanyos/avr-gcc-build/README.md

 ## Distribution

-Build artifacts are compressed and stored as ZIP-archive(s) directly from the Workflow-Run on GHA.
+Build artifacts are compressed and stored as ZIP-archive(s) directly from the Workflow-Run(s) on GHA.
 The [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action
 is used for archiving build artifacts.